testit-tms/api-client-golang/docs/ProjectsApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiAddGlobaAttributesToProjectRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiAddGlobalAttributesToProjectRequest struct via the builder pattern

 Name | Type | Description  | Notes